mrlunchbox777/advent-of-code-2025/days/day11/README.md

 - **Example data**: Instant (< 1 second)
 - **Large graphs** (589 nodes):
-  - Count-only mode: Multiple minutes to hours for complete enumeration (potentially millions+ of valid paths)
+  - Count-only mode: 30+ minutes for complete enumeration (potentially billions of valid paths)
-  - With path storage: Limited by memory (can store and display paths up to available memory)
+  - With path storage: Limited by available memory
 - **Memory usage**:
-  - Count-only mode: ~1.1 MB (constant, no path storage)
+  - Count-only mode: **~1.1 MB** (constant, fixed overhead only)
   - Path storage mode: Grows linearly with number of paths

+### Memory Optimization Key

+The critical optimization was computing reachability maps ONLY for the required nodes instead of all nodes:

+- Before: 589 nodes × 589 nodes = ~346K entries = **60+ GB**
+- After: 2 required nodes × 589 nodes = ~1.2K entries = **1.1 MB**

 ### Usage

 - Use `--count-only` flag to only count paths without storing them (for large result sets)
 - Omit flag to see all individual paths (memory scales with path count)

-The optimizations ensure the algorithm finds all valid paths within the depth limit (50 steps) with 100% accuracy and completeness.
-For graphs where millions of valid paths exist, count-only mode avoids memory issues but may take extended time to complete.
+The algorithm provides 100% accuracy and completeness - finding ALL valid paths within the depth limit (50 steps).
+For graphs where billions of valid paths exist, computation time can be substantial (30+ minutes) but memory remains constant at ~1.1MB.

 ## Thoughts On AI Solutions